Epineda312/numberGuessing/README.md

 # numberGuessing
 Number Guessing Game.
+Possible numbers are 1-20 at the moment.
 DOM manipulation practice